Divya4879/Web-Development-Study-Planner/README.md

-# Web Development Study Plan Generator
+# Web Development Study Plan Guide

 ## Overview
-This Web Development Study Plan Generator is an AI-powered tool designed to help web developers at various proficiency levels create a personalized study plan based on their selected topic.
-The tool tailors the plan to the user's needs and provides free learning resources, project ideas, and weekly guidance.
+This Web Development Study Plan Guide is an AI-powered tool (Gemini API) designed to help web developers at various proficiency levels create a personalized study plan based on their selected topic.
+This tool tailors the plan based on user's needs and provides free learning resources for weekly learning.

 ## Features
 - **Topic Selection**: Choose from HTML, CSS, JavaScript (Documentation or Problem Solving), or Web Development.